CalyxOS/calyxos.org/pages/_posts/2024-04-10-fp5-imei-hotfix.md

 * CalyxOS 5.6.1
 * Fairphone 5 only
-* Currently rolling out to beta, will roll out to other release channels shortly
+* Now rolling out to all update channels

 ### Changelog
 * CalyxOS 5.6.1